Tourist First

 Favorite Hotels

-Tripadvisor has compiled lists of the "top hotels" in several categories.
-Of the top 25 hotels in the world, according to Tripadvisor, the only ones in the United States are the Cedarbrook Lodge in Seattle, Henderson's Wharf Inn in Baltimore, and the French Quarter Inn in Charleston, S.C.
+Tripadvisor annually compiles lists of the "top hotels" in several categories.
+Of the top 25 hotels in the world, according to Tripadvisor in its 2011 list, for example, the only ones in the United States were the Cedarbrook Lodge in Seattle, Henderson's Wharf Inn in Baltimore, and the French Quarter Inn in Charleston, S.C.
+All are still in business as of 2024.
+Of those, we've stayed at Henderson's Wharf several times even though all of its rooms are on the ground level on a popular pedestrian wharf, making privacy a problem.

 One of my favorites didn't make any list.
-It's the Duchamp in Healdsburg, Calif.
+It's the Duchamp in Healdsburg, Calif., where we stayed during a 2005 California vacation when we were living in New York.
 The photo here of the spa and pool area gives some idea of the serenity offered by this inn in an olive grove.
 Almost all travelers can recall at least one place that for one reason or another seemed absolutely perfect.
 I've stayed at a lot of excellent hotels, but the minimalist design of the Duchamp, the fact that each room is its own tiny villa, and its almost invisible location in the heart of town make it a favorite.
 By the way, Healdsburg is a must on any serious tour of California's Napa and Sonoma wine country.
+We've been back a few times since but never again were able to get a room at the Duchamp.

 Do you have a favorite hotel?
 Please post a comment!